xmliszt/CRDT-Demo/README.md

 # CRDT-Demo

-50.012 Network Project - CRDT Demo
+50.012 Network Project - Operation Based CRDT Demo

 ## How to Run